-Most people feel selling back leave is a black or white issue, but it’s not.
+Most people feel selling back their hard-earned leave is a black or white issue, but it’s not.
 It is a very important and emotional financial issue to consider.
 Separating or retiring can be a stressful time, so it is well worth your time to plan ahead!
-I hope this information helps make a few people’s decisions easier. 🙂
+I hope this information helps make a few people’s decisions easier.

 The Argument for Taking Terminal Leave: